-- On the ETS Advisory Board, I contribute research, help write reports and letters, and am currently chairing the First & Last Kilometre Subcommittee.
+- I serve as the Vice-Chair of the ETS Advisory Board, contributing research, writing reports and letters, and chairing subcommittees, such as the First & Last Kilometre and Communications Subcommittees.

 - I am a former volunteer-and-social-media-associate-turned-board-member of Paths for People, a not-for-profit that advocates for a more walkable and bikeable city, where I helped with outreach, board work, and putting on events.

 - Two examples: I worked Paths for People's booth at Cycle in the City, and was a table facilitator at A City for Life 2018, an event with 30+ invited attendees from City Council, City Administration, and advocacy.
 PS: I met Janette Sadik-Khan there.

 - I hold a Certificate in Management of Urban Infrastructures from the École Polytechnique Fédérale de Lausanne via Coursera.